When Is the Best Time to File My 2020 Tax Return?

 Don’t forget to gather documents on your transactions involving Bitcoin and other virtual currencies.
 These transactions are taxable just like transactions in any other property.

-If you believe you have earned income from someone in 2020 and you don’t receive the correct tax form by the end of January, contact the payer immediately.
-Without it, you won’t be able to verify income, and it will delay filing your return.
+Contact the payer immediately if you believe you've earned income from someone in 2020 but haven’t received the correct tax form by the end of January.
+You won’t be able to verify income without it, and it will delay filing your return.

 Economic Impact Payments

-Economic Impact Payments you received in 2020 aren’t taxable, so you should not include these payments on your tax return.
+Economic Impact Payments you received in 2020 aren’t taxable, so you shouldn't include these payments on your tax return.
 You should have received Notice 1444 by mail after you received this payment.
-If you have this notice and you think your payment amount is wrong, you can refer to it and claim a Recovery Rebate Credit.
+You can refer to it and claim a Recovery Rebate Credit if you think your payment amount is wrong.

 Sick Leave or Family Leave Payments